 The simple thrills of nature caught me as I was sitting quietly in the early light of an August morning.
-I was on the bank of a lake deep in the wilds of southeast Alaska.
-The musical chatter of Otter at play caught my interest.
-Otter is one of my favorite animals.
+I was on the bank of a lake deep in the wilds of Southeast Alaska.
+The musical chatter of Otters at play caught my interest.
+Otters are one of my favorite animals.

 The Simple Thrills of Nature

-As I sat quietly, deeply enthralled of the Otter.
-Out of the corner of my eyes, I happened to catch a quick movement along the shoreline.
-It was an Ermine - a small weasel.
+As I sat quietly, deeply enthralled by the otter, out of the corner of my eyes, I happened to catch a quick movement along the shoreline.
+It was an Ermine — a small weasel.
 I froze!
-Scarcely breathing.
-I watched in wonder as the little animal slowly made its way closer to where I sat.
+Scarcely breathing, I watched in wonder as the little animal slowly made its way closer to where I sat.

 Of nature and wolves.

-Later, as we sat down and rested from packing our canoe and gear, I reminisced the howl of a wolf.
-Recalling it was a moonlit night in the Bowron Lake country of British Columbia.
-I found the primeval song of the wolf on a full moon night a thrill I will never forget.
+Later, as we sat down and rested from packing our canoe and gear, I reminisced about the howl of a wolf.
+I recalled it was a moonlit summer night at Horse Lake, British Columbia.
+To this day, I find the primeval song of the wolf on a full moon night a thrill I will never forget.

 Of wild things and black sand beaches

 The simple thrills of nature along the Lost Coast of California one early spring, I surprised Bobcat hunting.
 I was able to watch this beautiful animal for a while before it spotted me.
 The look on its face said, "Now how did this clumsy human get this close to me without making a lot of racket?"
 With as much dignity as possible, the cat slipped quietly away into the grass.

 The wilderness skills that we offer Lifesong Wilderness Adventures.
 Are a pathway for a more intimate relationship with the natural world.

 It is empowering to know that I can make do in any environment that I find myself in.
 It may need what some call "hardship," but for me, it is living life fully.
 Nature has always called me to explore and play in her mountains and forests, but first I had to learn her language.